Purchases made through links earn us a small commission, at no extra cost to you.

 How Long Does it Take?– Walking the entire wall and visiting the historic sites took me roughly 4 hours.
 Keep in mind, I didn’t spend very much time at the Artillery Park or browsing the exhibitions at the Citadelle de Québec.

-Citadelle de Québec– The Citadel is open 7 days a week from 9:00 am- 5:00 pm May- October and 10:00 am- 4:00 pm November- April.
+Citadelle de Québec– The Citadel is open 7 days a week.
 Guided tours are available in English or French and depart every hour or half hour (depending on the season).
-Tours cost $16 for adults and are an hour long.
+Tours are one hour long and take place rain or shine (most of the tour is outdoors).
+Current operating hours and prices can be found here.

 Accommodations in Québec